daattali/beautiful-jekyll/personal.md

 ## Art

 - I was Artist in Residence at the [Sir James Wallace Arts Trust](www.wallaceartstrust.org.nz) for a few months in 2015.
 A selection of my works are in circulation around public spaces in New Zealand.
+Links to my Flickr below!

-## Computing
+## Neckbeardery

-- **Home server** - I am proud of my home server.
-I built it myself and run the following services: wallabag, nextcloud, bittorrent, ZeroNet, IPFS, and Tor node.
+- **Cloud server** - I run various services: nextcloud, Plex, seedbox with Lidarr/Radarr/Sonarr/etc., and a Tor node.
 - **[Mobile library](https://github.com/PirateBox-Dev/PirateBox-Mesh)** - I converted a Raspberry Pi into an awesome mobile filesharing mesh network.
-- **Personal Assistant** - I also converted a Raspberry Pi into a fully open-source digital assistant, similar to an Amazon Echo.
+- **Personal Assistant** - I also converted a Raspberry Pi into a fully open-source digital assistant using Mycroft.ai.
+- **Road warrior** - I am in constant persuit of the ultimate boondocking mobile workstation.
+At the moment, I converted a VR headset into a head mounted display which I tether to cellular internet.
+I look forward to getting a CTRL Labs dev kit or get a NeuralLink.